fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/google-facets/google-facets.md

 If you haven't done so yet, review the details of [dataset we are using](../dataset.md).

 [Google Facets](https://pair-code.github.io/facets/) was created to explore data with machine learning in mind.
+It requires no coding, just loading the dataset.

 It has two visualization modes (quotes from its website):

 - [Overview](https://github.com/PAIR-code/facets#facets-overview): _quick understanding of the
   distribution of values across the features of their dataset(s).
 Uncover several uncommon and